hueiiming/Golang-API-Assessment/README.md

 ```

 4. As a teacher, I want to retrieve a list of students who can receive a given notification.
-A notification consists of:
+- A notification consists of:
-•	the teacher who is sending the notification, and
+  -	the teacher who is sending the notification, and
-•	the text of the notification itself.
+  -	the text of the notification itself.
-To receive notifications from e.g. 'teacherken@gmail.com', a student:
+- To receive notifications from e.g. 'teacherken@gmail.com', a student:
-•	MUST NOT be suspended,
+  -	MUST NOT be suspended,
-•	AND MUST fulfill AT LEAST ONE of the following:
+  -	AND MUST fulfill AT LEAST ONE of the following:
-i.	is registered with “teacherken@gmail.com"
+    - is registered with “teacherken@gmail.com"
-ii.	has been @mentioned in the notification
+    -	has been @mentioned in the notification
-The list of students retrieved should not contain any duplicates/repetitions.
+- The list of students retrieved should not contain any duplicates/repetitions.
-•	Endpoint: POST /api/retrievefornotifications
+  -	Endpoint: POST /api/retrievefornotifications
-•	Headers: Content-Type: application/json
+  -	Headers: Content-Type: application/json
-•	Success response status: HTTP 200
+  -	Success response status: HTTP 200
-•	Request body example 1:
+  -	Request body example 1:
 ```
 {
   "teacher":  "teacherken@gmail.com",
   "notification": "Hello students! @studentagnes@gmail.com @studentmiche@gmail.com"
 }
 ```
-•	Success response body 1:
+  -	Success response body 1:
 ```
 {
   "recipients":